sh4faq/Full-Stack-PERN-App/README.md

 - Pagination for when there are many merchants
 - Data visualization with charts showing merchants by country
 - Batch import from CSV files
+- Drag and drop to reorder merchants
+- More detailed merchant profiles with contact info

 ## Author